 10-25 minutes, including measuring vital signs.

-All participants in our studies have positively welcomed the extra attention being given to their r health.
+All participants in our studies have positively welcomed the extra attention being given to their health.
 However where time is an issue ADRe can be completed over a series of sessions.

-It is recommended that the ADRe is completed:
+It is recommended that ADRe is completed:

 Repeated use of ADRe allows clinicians to follow progress when changes are made.
-It helps clinicians to become familiar with a single format of documentation, rather than switch between Profiles.
+It helps clinicians to become familiar with a single format of documentation, rather than switch between profiles.

 The use of ADRe helps ensure compliance with: